 = 42.17 times

-This is clearly is a very high leverage ratio, one would lose all his capital if TCS falls by –
+This is clearly is a very high leverage ratio.
+One will lose all his capital if TCS falls by –

 So, the higher the leverage, the higher is the risk.
 When leverage is high, only a small move in the underlying is required to wipe out the margin deposit.